Tight Planar Contact Manifolds with Vanishing Heegaard Floer Contact Invariants: Background

 If $\Phi$ is reducible, then there exists some simple closed multicurve on $S$ that is preserved by $\Phi$.
 In this case, there is some maximal subsurface $S'$ of $S$ containing $B_i$ on which $\Phi|_{S'}$ is well defined and is either pseudo-Anosov or periodic.
 On this subsurface, $\Phi|_{S'}$ may permute some boundary components.
 Take a large enough power $n$ of $\Phi|_{S'}$ such that all boundary components are fixed.
 We define the \textit{fractional Dehn twist coefficient} of $\phi$ at $B_i$ to be $1/n$ times the fractional Dehn twist coefficient of $\Phi|_{S'}^n$ at $B_i$.
 We will only consider reducible monodromies that restrict to being periodic. \end{definition}

 We will not calculate the fractional Dehn twist coefficient of a pseudo-Anosov monodromy from the definition, but we will use the following estimate, due to Kazez and Roberts.
 First, we give the following definition, which will make the theorem easier to state.
-Given an open book $(S,\phi)$ and a boundary component $B$ of $S$, we say that $\phi$ is {\it right-veering} at $B$ if, for every properly embedded arc $\alpha$ with an endpoint on $B$, the image $\phi(\alpha)$ is to the right of $\alpha$ near $B$ with respect to the orientation of $S$, after isotoping the arcs to minimize intersections.
+Given an open book $(S,\phi)$ and a boundary component $B$ of $S$, we say that $\phi$ is {\it right-veering} at $B$ if, for every properly embedded arc $\alpha$ with an endpoint on $B$, the image $\phi(\alpha)$ is either isotopic to $\alpha$ or to an arc right of $\alpha$ near $B$ with respect to the orientation of $S$, after isotoping the arcs to minimize intersections.

 \begin{theorem}[Kazez--Roberts \cite{Kazez_Roberts}] Let $(S,\phi)$ be an open book, and let $B$ be a boundary component of $S$ such that $\phi$ is right-veering at $B$.
 Let $\alpha$ be an arc properly embedded in $S$, with at least one endpoint on $B$.
 After isotoping $\alpha$ and $\phi(\alpha)$ to minimize intersections, let $i_{\phi}(\alpha)$ denote the signed count of intersections $p$ in the interiors of $\phi(\alpha)$ and $\alpha$ such that the union of the arc segments of $\alpha$ and $\phi(\alpha)$ from $B$ to $p$ are contained in an annular neighborhood of $B$.
 Then the fractional Dehn twist coefficient $c(\phi,B) \geq i_{\phi}(\alpha).$ \end{theorem}